CAN Chiropractic care HELP THE SYMPTOMS OF Arthritis

 3. Metabolic Diseases such as Gout.

-Osteoarthritis of the spine, also known as degenerative joint disease (DJD) or spondylosis is the most common form of arthritis that chiropractic helps and is the topic of this page.
+Osteoarthritis of the spine, also known as degenerative joint disease (DJD) or spondylosis is the most common form of arthritis.
+Chiropractic may be able to help reduce the symptoms associated with this form of arthritis.

 What happens in an Arthritic Joint?